ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Connection Groups

 A Connection Group is a set of Connections at the sender that shares properties and caches.
 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.

+When the API clones an existing Connection, this adds a new Connection to the Connection Group.
+A change to one of the Connection Properties on any Connection in the Connection Group automatically changes the Connection Property for all others.
+All Connections in a Connection Group share the same set of Connection Properties except for the Connection Priority.
+These Connection Properties are said to be entangled.

+For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
+Passive Connections can also be added to a Connection Group, e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

 While Connection Groups are managed by the transport system, an application can define Connection Contexts to control caching boundaries, as discussed in {{conn-context}}.

 ## Transport Services Implementation Concepts